LOST-STATS/lost-stats.github.io/Data_Manipulation/Regular_Expressions.md

 - When using regular expressions everything is essentially a character, and we are writing patterns to match a specific sequence of characters.
 - Some special characters in R cannot be directly coded in a string (i.e `'`), so we have to "escape" the single quote in the pattern, by preceding it with `\`

+## Also Consider

+- [RegExplain](https://www.garrickadenbuie.com/project/regexplain/) is an RStudio addin for regular expressions.
+Regular expressions can be tricky at times, and RegExplain can help make it easier.
+RegExplain will allow you to build your regular expressions interactively.

 # Implementations

 ## R